Jako/LangRouter/docs/usage.md

 ## System settings

-The following MODX system settings are available in the namespace `langrouter`:
+LangRouter uses the following system settings in the namespace `langrouter`:

 Key | Description | Default
 ----|-------------|--------